 Breathe in and out three times slowly.
 Puppy starts to nuzzle you and play.
 Feel her love as she tumbles around gently licking your arms, legs, and face.
 Puppy makes you smile.
 Together you laugh and roll around on the grass.
 Throw the ball to the puppy.
 You tumble through the grass, chasing the ball, shedding all of your aches and hurt.
 Now toss a bone to the puppy, she digs up a big hole and puts the bone into the hole.
 You throw your pain into the hole as puppy uses her paws to cover it up.
 Take a deep breath and exhale.
 Open your eyes.

 Dr. Gerald Epstein is a pioneer in the field of mind body medicine.
+He has written thirteen books.
 His book, Healing Visualizations: Creating Health Through Imagery, is considered the classic text of mental imagery exercises for healing.
 For thirty years, Dr. Epstein has helped patients reintegrate their minds, spirits and bodies through will, memory and imagination to heal virtually every kind of disease and prevent illness.
 He is on the Faculty of Psychiatry at Mount Sinai Medical Center in New York and the Founder and Director of the American Institute for Mental Imagery.
 He is also the author of Healing Visualizations (Bantam), Healing into Immortality and Climbing Jacob’s Ladder (ACMI Press).
 He is married and has two children.
 Below are some visualizations that Jerry has created for patients and their families.

 Visualization for Children: Correct the Memory